 Positive Reinforcement Helps Children with Competence and Autonomy

-What are the Advantages and Disadvantages of Positive Reinforcement?
+What are the Benefits of Positive Reinforcement For Children?

-It helps children create a sense of identity and also builds up their self-esteem which is really important for all stages of life, especially the latter when their childhood will contribute to the foundations of their sense of self.
+It helps children create a sense of identity and also builds up their self-esteem which is necessary for all stages of life.
+Building self-esteem young is critical as their childhood will contribute to the lifelong foundations of their sense of self.

 Some have argued that there is no difference between positive reinforcement and bribing.
-However, there is a big difference, as a bribe is offered or given before the desired behaviour, while a reward is given, in most cases, after the behaviour has occurred naturally of ‘own free will’.
+However, there is a big difference, as a bribe is offered or given before the desired behaviour, while a reward is given, in most cases, after the behaviour has occurred naturally of their ‘own free will’.
+It is not necessarily about giving your child something after they do something you approve of, but about behaving in a particular way to show they have done well, so they understand to perform that behaviour again.

-Here at St Peter’s independent pre-school, Devon, we want children to be the happiest they can be, which includes keeping their self-esteem high and improving their emotional growth.
-To find out more, visit our website.
+Here at St Peter’s Prep, we want children to be the happiest that they can be, which includes keeping their self-esteem high and improving their emotional growth.
+To find out more about our school, please request a prospectus or get in touch.